 Spend the night at the historic Marcus Whitman Hotel and Conference Center, where you can walk to all the festivities at many tasting rooms and businesses.

 Walla Walla is located in the southeastern portion of Washington State.

 One of the highlights of the Christmas celebrations of the Yakima Valley is the Lighted Farm Implement Parade, the oldest farm implement parade in the nation.
 This parade highlights the importance of agriculture to the area and the Hallmark-type communities that come together to celebrate the season.
 Antique farm equipment from the Central Washington Agriculture Museum joins dozens of present-day tractors and combines; all dressed in their Christmas splendor with thousands of twinkling lights.

-Check out all the holiday events, lights, and shopping throughout downtown Yakima here.
 Businesses are dressed in their best Hallmark Christmas decorations as they compete for one of the Winter Wonderland Awards.
 Check out both interior and exterior decorations, as there are awards for both.
+Check out all the holiday events, lights, and shopping throughout downtown Yakima on the Yakima event calendar.

 The Yakima Valley lies in eastern Washington approximately 2 hours from Seattle and 3 hours from Portland.

 This year, children can participate in hands-on activities — like making ornaments, tassels, and tops — at the interpretive site on December 10 and 17.
 There will also be cultural demonstrations about past holiday traditions in the kitchen and blacksmith shop.

 Ride the Chelatchie Prairie Railroad Special Christmas Train at the small town of Yacolt, just 25 miles north of Vancouver, WA.
 Every Saturday and Sunday from late December to a bit before Christmas, trains depart three times daily — check the train schedule for details.
 You can also have fun at the Ugly Christmas Sweater Contest.